Compliments, comments and complaints

 If you are dissatisfied with the outcome, an officer not involved in the original investigation can review the outcome.

 The Ombudsmen will not normally consider your complaint until it has already been through all three stages of our internal complaints process.
-They will check with us that this has happened before they investigate your complaint.
+They will check that this has happened before they investigate your complaint.

-For Council tenant’s and leaseholders whose complaint relates to the Housing Landlord service only, if you are unhappy with the outcome of your complaint and it has been considered at all three stages of our service, you can approach an Independent Designated Person for advice.
+If you are unhappy with the outcome of your complaint and it has been considered at all three stages of our service, you can approach an Independent Designated Person for advice.

 If you are still unhappy with the findings of the Independent Designated Person we would recommend that you contact the Housing Ombudsman's office;